 Nephi has a vision of what his dad saw in the vision of the Tree of Life.
 I've already touched on how many freaking visions have taken place so far, and the trend seems to be continuing.

 Why Is Mary Beautiful?

 In Nephi's vision, the angel shows him Mary and asks him what he sees.
 His answer?
 "A virgin, most beautiful and fair above all other virgins."
 I don't understand why he makes a big deal about how beautiful she is.
 Why didn't he just say "a virgin?"
 Or, to be less creepy, why not "a young woman?"

-But if anyone can clearly see that Mary is a total babe...well, let's just say that's something the world definitely notices.
+But if Mary is a total babe...well, let's just say that's something the world definitely notices.
 It waters down the meaning of the story.
 So why bother to mention that Mary is beautiful at all?